The 7 Most Common Diseases That Affect Senior Cats

 6. Dental Disease

 Dental disease affects 2/3 of cats over three years old and can become a serious issue if allowed to progress.
-Senior cats suffering with severe dental disease may experience extreme pain, infections of the mouth and internal organs, decreased appetite, and weight loss.
+Senior cats suffering from severe dental disease may experience extreme pain, infections of the mouth and internal organs, decreased appetite, and weight loss.

 7. Cancer

-If you’re looking for an easy way to keep a closer eye on your feline’s health, check out PrettyLitter™, the color-changing kitty litter that can alert you to abnormalities in your cat’s body.
+If you’re looking for an easy way to keep a closer eye on your feline’s health, check out PrettyLitter, the color-changing kitty litter that can alert you to abnormalities in your cat’s body.
+We’re proud to have PrettyLitter as our sponsor, so you can now get 20% off your first month and a FREE toy while supplies last!

 H/T to PetMD